Ralph and Terry Kovel: Other writings

-The Kovels have also written articles for many magazines, including Forbes, Boardroom Reports, House Beautiful, Family Circle, Woman's Day, Redbook, Town and Country, Giftware News, and various antiques-oriented publications.
+The Kovels have written articles for many magazines, including Forbes, Boardroom Reports, House Beautiful, Family Circle, Woman's Day, Redbook, Town and Country, Giftware News, and various antiques-oriented publications.

 Television

 Ralph and Terry Kovel started appearing on television in 1969, when their shows were made on film with one camera and no editing.
 The first series of 10 half-hour shows with no commercial breaks was produced by WVIZ, the Cleveland public television station.
 Twenty-six shows were made by 1972 and distributed nationally.
 Since 1969, the Kovels emceed an annual televised auction to benefit WVIZ.
 Other TV series include: